 To apply the styles to the individuaLcontrols, apply the styles using the markup extensions as follows:

 <Label x:Name="lblTip" Style="{StaticResource displayValue}" />

-Apply the style that we created for Frame under Window.
-Resources mto differente Frames.
+Apply the style that we created for Frame under window.
+Resources to different Frames.
 Refer to the following code: